10xStartuper/cpp/README.md

 # My jurney to Learn Object Oriented Programming in C++

-> The reason behind why i started C++ is because of my Final Exam which is going to be held today May 17, 2021.
+> The reason behind why I started C++ is because of my Final Exam which is going to be held today May 17, 2021.
 But what I realize is I need to know this stuff as well...

 ## 📄 To do list